• Skip to primary navigation

 Cajun Sausage Bites with Spice Dipping Sauce

-They are sort of like the ever popular pigs in a blanket.
+They are sort of like the ever-popular pigs in a blanket.
 However, rather than using little smokies, I use Andouille sausage.
-What really takes these little morsels over the top, is the amazing dipping sauce.
-These are so easy to make and are the first to disappear!
+What really takes these little morsels over the top is the amazing dipping sauce that adds a little kick to these sausage bites.
+These are so easy to make and are the first to disappear at your Mardi Gras party!

 Ingredients for Cajun Sausage Bites with Spicy Dipping Sauce:

-These delicious appetizers only use a handful of ingredients.
+These delicious appetizers only use a handful of simple ingredients.

 • Spicy Dipping Sauce - Mayonnaise flavored with ketchup and Creole mustard, kicked up a notch with Cajun Seasoning and minced parsley for color.
 What could be easier?